code16/sharp/docs/guide/commands.md

 ## Declare the Command

-Once the Command class is written, we must add it to the EntityList or Show Page:
+Once the Command class is written, we must add it to the Entity List or Show Page:

 ```php
 function getInstanceCommands(): ?array